stevan/romaine/docs/examples.md

 ## Theoretical Examples

-These examples demonstrate potential applications of lattice theory but are not yet implemented.
+These examples demonstrate potential applications of lattice theory across different domains.

+### Gaming and Interactive Entertainment

-### Chess Engine
+#### Chess Engine
 A chess implementation could leverage multiple lattices for different aspects of the game:

 - **ScalarLattice**: